wont-stream/neptune-plugins/README.md

 Copy the following URL to the neptune plugin install page to install Discord RPC: `https://wont-stream.github.io/neptune-plugins/Staging`

 <small>Neptune Plugins do NOT work.<small/>

+I recommend following [this gist](https://gist.github.com/wont-stream/9a622264c9cc2f7227ee9a264c6d610a) instead of this plugin as it will allow neptune to work properly.